Disney’s Art of Animation Resort — Value Resort — Walt Disney World

-The Art of Animation began its phased opening on May 31, 2012 and finisned September 15, 2012.
-The resort has suites with themed room interiors in the nearly 2,000 new units and 864 themed rooms in The Little Mermaid (non-suite) wings.
+The Art of Animation began its phased opening on May 31, 2012, and continued through September 15, 2012.
+The Resort has nearly 2000 family suites with themed room interiors and 864 standard rooms in The Little Mermaid (non-suite) wing.

-Animation Hall is the main building with front desk, concierge, the Ink and Paint Shop, the Landscape of Flavors eatery, and arcade.
+Animation Hall is the Resort’s main building with front desk, concierge, the Ink & Paint Shop, Landscape of Flavors food court, amenities like ATMs and phones, and an arcade.

-Spacious family suites are designed to comfortably accommodate up to 6 guests in the Nemo, Cars and Lion King sections and include:
+Family suites are designed to comfortably accommodate up to six guests (seven if an under-three-year-old child is in a crib) in the Finding Nemo, Cars, and The Lion King sections and include:

 - Two separate bathrooms